Rated Excellent Online

 Frequently Asked Questions

 Yes.
-Second charge lenders are generally more flexible on construction type than first mortgage lenders, and specialist lenders such as Together Money, Pepper Money and Precise Mortgages accept a wide range of non-standard construction types.
-A detailed structural survey or valuation is typically required, and maximum loan-to-value ratios may be lower than for standard properties.
-A broker with experience in non-standard property lending is essential to identify the right lender.
+Second charge lenders are generally more flexible on construction type than first mortgage lenders, and specialist lenders such as Together Money, Pepper Money, Precise Mortgages and Norton Home Loans accept a wide range of non-standard construction types.
+A detailed structural survey or valuation is typically required, and maximum loan-to-value ratios may be lower than for standard properties (70-75% rather than 80-85%).
+An FCA-authorised broker with experience in non-standard property lending is essential to identify the right lender.

 No. Modern timber frame construction — which is common in new builds built from the 1990s onwards — is widely accepted by mainstream secured loan lenders and is not generally considered problematic.
 Older timber frame houses, particularly those built before modern building regulations, may require more detailed assessment, but even these are generally less restrictive for lenders than concrete system-build properties.
-Always confirm the lender's specific policy on timber frame if you are unsure.
+Always confirm the lender’s specific policy on timber frame if you are unsure; modern Scottish timber frame is routinely accepted at full LTV.

 Having as much documentation as possible about the construction type and condition of the property will help your application.
 Useful documents include any existing structural surveys, building surveys or specialist inspection reports, PRC certificates for concrete system-built properties, planning permissions and building regulations completion certificates for any previous works, and information from the original builder or local authority about the construction type.
-Your broker can advise on what specific documentation the shortlisted lenders are likely to require.
+Your broker can advise on what specific documentation the shortlisted lenders are likely to require, and providing these up-front reduces the risk of underwriting queries.